Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

 ### Programmer sounds

 `EventInstance.assignProgrammerSound(key)` names the audio a programmer instrument should play.
 Assign it before `start()`, and the native side resolves it on FMOD's thread when the instrument triggers.
-The key is either an audio table entry or a `CoreSound` you loaded from a file or PCM.
+The key is either an audio table entry or a `Sound` you loaded from a file or PCM.
 Keys must be under 512 UTF-8 bytes.
 On HTML5 the call returns `FMOD_ERR_UNSUPPORTED` because of a defect in FMOD's JavaScript runtime, documented in [Limitations](../limitations.md#html5). `StudioSystem.getSoundInfo(key)` reports what FMOD would load for an audio table key, the file name or path and the subsound index inside it, and returns `null` for a key that is in no loaded audio table.

 ### System events